DataFire/Integrations/integrations/generated/trashnothing/README.md

   * items [Group](#group)

 ### update_location
 Update the current users' location.
-The location is used to determine what (if any) public posts are shown to the user.
+The location is used to determine which posts are shown to the user (both public posts and group posts).